38 Types of Spiders in Maryland

 29. American Nursery Web Spider

-The American Nursery Web Spider is a type of spider in the family Pisauridae.
+The American Nursery Web Spider is a type of family Pisauridae.
 This spider can be found throughout the entire United States and is also one of Canada’s most commonly encountered spiders.

 The scientific name for this particular species is Pisaurina Mira, and it belongs to the genus Pisaurina, which has around 15 other types of spiders.